specialsal/caiwu-agent/CONTRIBUTING.md

 # How to Contribute

-First off, thank you for considering contributing to Youtu-Agent 财务分析智能体!
+First off, thank you for considering contributing to Nexus财务智能体!
 It's people like you that make our community and software better.
 We welcome any and all contributions.

 We use GitHub [pull requests](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to accept contributions.